 These are various posts of tax tips to assist individual taxpayers to improve tax compliance, save on extra tax payments (fines, penalties and interests) and create wealth.

-Note the tax Tips are updated frequently.
+Note the tax tips are updated frequently.

 Take advantage of extension of tax amnesty period – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (9/5/2017)

-The Finance Act 2016 declared a tax amnesty whose operation is under the provisions of Section 37B of the Tax Procedures Act (2015) The tax amnesty is for all income earned from foreign investments by people whose tax base in Kenya.
+The Finance Act 2016 declared a tax amnesty whose operation is under Section 37B of the Tax Procedures Act (2015) The tax amnesty is for all income earned from foreign investments by people whose tax base in Kenya.
 The income was not declared in Kenya.
 The tax amnesty covers all income earned for any year of income that ended on or before 31st December 2016.

 The Cabinet Secretary (CS) to The National Treasury during his March 2017 budget speech extended the period for filing the tax returns and transfer of the declared funds to Kenya for re-investments from 31st December 2017 to 30th June 2018.
 The reason for this extension was to enable the taxpayers to transfer the money and reinvest it in Kenya.
 Please note that the amnesty period was not extended.